OEE Tracking Checklist for Production Lines

 Replace Your OEE Spreadsheet with Live iFactory OEE Tracking

-iFactory gives production teams real-time OEE tracking — per shift, per line, per plant — with automatic Six Big Losses ranking, shift review dashboards, and OEE improvement action tracking.
+iFactory gives production teams real-time OEE tracking — per shift, per line, per plant — with automatic Six Big Losses ranking and shift review dashboards.
 Implement OEE correctly from day one.

-OEE setup checklist: data sources, ideal cycle times, and reason codes configured in iFactory
+OEE setup: data sources, ideal cycle times, and reason codes configured in iFactory

 Share This Story, Choose Your Platform!